IBIC/ibic-cfncluster/python/README.md

  * `-s/--show-all`      Show the price, etc. for all clusters evaluated.
  * `-S/--show-all-only` Show just the price, etc. for all clusters evaluated; better for grepping, etc.
  * `-v/--verbose`       Be more verbose, also turns on `--show-all`
- * `-g/--gpus`          Evaluate GPU instances (for tractography programs only.)
+ * `-g/--gpus`          Evaluate GPU instances (we recommend this for compute-intensive pipelines, such as tractography, only.)
  * `-p/--plaintext`     Show results in plain English, helpful if you aren't sure how to parse the regular output.

 ## Files

-`price.sh` - Bash interface for underlying scripts, has the parser, etc.
+`price.py` - Main Python script for estimating time and cost on AWS EC2.

-`price_instances.py` - Contains the methods for pricing individual machine/region combinations, and for choosing the cheapest one given parameters.
+`price_instances.py` - Contains the functions/methods for pricing individual machine/region combinations, and for choosing the cheapest one given parameters; called on by price.py.

-`instance_concurrency` - Contains info about parallelizability per cores (m4/c4)and per GPU instances (g2).
+`instance_concurrency` - Contains list of instance types and the number of vCPUs deployed for each instance.

 ## Tips